-As a species, we collect and store a great many things — old coins, comic books, trading cards, jewelry, films, antiques, and more.
+As a species, we collect and store a great many things — old coins, comic books, trading cards, jewelry, films, antiques, music, and more.

 But the one thing that we have always felt the need to store and preserve is information.

 From the days of cave paintings, thousands of years ago to today’s digital storage filled with business documents and selfies, the need to store and preserve memories and information for the future has proven to be an integral part of the human experience.